 The fashion industry is responsible for 10% of annual global carbon emissions.
 This is more than international aviation and shipping combined.
-Swapping or buying second-hand clothing reduces the need for raw materials to make your clothes.
-Reducing carbon emissions from production, transportation and waste will help us reach net-zero.
+Swapping or buying second hand clothing reduces the need for raw materials to make your clothes.
+Reducing carbon emissions from production, transportation and waste will help us reach net zero.

 Find out more ways that you can get involved with tackling the climate emergency.

-In 2020, 325 tonnes were collected for recycling in Jersey.
-This quantity is much lower than in previous years most likely because recycling banks were closed for some of 2020 due to COVID-19 restrictions.
+In 2020, 325 tonnes of textiles were collected for recycling in Jersey.
+This quantity is much lower than in previous years most likely because recycling banks were closed for parts of 2020 due to COVID-19 restrictions.
 In 2019, 580 tonnes of textiles were collected for recycling in Jersey.
 We estimate that the same amount of unwanted textiles were thrown in the bin.

-Second-hand September is a global initiative to encourage people to shop second hand and to pass things on when they are finished with.
+Second hand September is a global initiative to encourage people to shop second hand and to pass things on when they are finished with.
 During September we are hosting several events.
 We would also like to encourage others to put on their own events and take action.
-If you would like any advice on putting on your own event, email Climate Emergency.
+If you would like any advice on putting on your own event, email climate emergency.